Vincent-Louis-DGA/CalcCodeCoverage/README.md

 Chose your Group and set the column "Name" of the googlesheet "Identifiers-TP" https://docs.google.com/spreadsheets/d/1p7gKri37ioQVs517oSxreZ9eFs0bAkwmTSx-rDYbqLI/edit?usp=sharing

-Set these parameters in your own sonar-project.properties : sonar.projectKey, sonar.projectName, and sonar.login.
+Set these parameters in your own sonar-project.properties (this file is at the root of your cloned repo) : sonar.projectKey, sonar.projectName, and sonar.login.

 For instance Group-00